Max Heap

 Heapify( array , sizeOfArray , Largest )

-Build Max Heap: The Process for Building Max Heap
+How To Make A Max Heap: The Process For Building Max Heap?

 If we start making subtree heaps from down to the bottom, eventually the whole tree will become a heap.

 The Build Heap function will loop starting from the last non-leaf node to the root node, and call the Heapify function on each.
 So that each node satisfies the max heap property.
-Similarly implementing stack using a linked list in C programming is easy if you follow the right steps.
+Similarly implementing stack in C is easy if you follow the right steps.
+Have you heard of tree traversal?
+You can learn this topic as well.

 Coming to our topic, we are starting from the last non-leaf node because leaves are already heaps.